lizmat/articles/towards-a-Raku-Foundation-2.md

 ### Setting up a website

-And then we needed a web-site.  *Steve Roe* (the maker of the new [raku.org](https://raku.org) website was willing to set up a framework for that.
+And then we needed a web-site.  *Steve Roe* (the maker of the new [raku.org](https://raku.org) website) was willing to set up a framework for that.
 The board has taken him up on this offer, and yours truly was able to build on that quite easily, for instance by adding the [2026 Policy Plan](https://raku.foundation/PolicyPlan2026).
 And the most fun part: the whole website (from my point of view) is all just Raku code!

+And the Raku Infra Team++ was able to quickly set up the website!

-And in the current geopolitical climate, it felt inappropriate to store information pertaining to the foundation on a non-European site.
+In the current geopolitical climate it felt inappropriate to store information pertaining to the foundation on a non-European site.
 Therefore we chose [Codeberg](https://codeberg.org/RakuFoundation) as the place for our publicly available information.

 ## Conclusion

-We're live!
+We're live!  *Phew!*

 The coming weeks will see statements about interaction with current bodies (specifically [TPRF](https://perlfoundation.org) (The Perl And Raku Foundation), and the [RSC](https://github.com/Raku-Steering-Council/Papers) (Raku Steering Council).

-And we want to know about you!
-Historically, what is now the Raku Community has been a very loosley knit world-wide group of people interested in the Raku Programming Language.
+We want to know about you!
+Historically, what is now the Raku Community has been a very loosley knit world-wide group of people interested in what now is the Raku Programming Language.
 We want to get a better view of the size of that community, and the needs of Raku Community members.

 So please, make yourself known to us by entering your name and email address (and nick, if you will) on the [Welcome page](https://raku.foundation).
 This data will be handled according to the GDPR (an official statement by the Foundation on that will be added soon).